RobertHallsey/cijobs/README.md

 ## Purpose

-This CodeIgniter application lets you store and execute job board searches.
+This CodeIgniter application lets you store and execute job board searches on specific job sites.
 Executing a job search downloads a CSV file containing the job postings from that search.
-This CSV file can then be process with Excel or similar to weed out duplicates, perform finer job groupings, etc.
+This CSV file can then be process with Excel or similar to weed out duplicates, perform finer job groupings, etc. The application separates the scraping code into a site-specific files, so it can be used to turn any series of row-based web pages into CSV data.
+You need to write the code for this, but this is explained later on.

 CodeIgniter is a PHP framework that makes developing web applications easier and faster.
 For those learning CodeIgniter, exploring this application should serve as a good step up from the basic tutorials.
 The application is applicable in the real world and uses a few intermediate concepts, yet it's not overwhelmingly complex.
 It has only one controller and uses only two tables.
+Increasing the number of sites the application works on does not increase the number of tables, only the number of rows in the tables.

 The use of webscrapers can be abusive and is thus controversial.
 This application is designed and intended to assist jobseekers in their search for work.
 An average jobseeker will download a few dozen or even a few hundred jobs per day, and this usage is not a problem at all.
 Please do not use this application abusively!